 The development of this program was made possible by the support of The Andrew W. Mellon Foundation, the Fidelity Foundation and The Kresge Foundation.

 These three foundations have made an extraordinary commitment over many years to help arts and culture institutions address key challenges.
 We would like to thank each of them for their support – for NAS and the cultural sector.

 Across the cultural field and around the globe, there are leaders thinking creatively about the problems they face – finding new ways to engage with their communities, experimenting with their models and leading their organizations through an environment that is rapidly changing.
-The Chief Executive Program is designed to help 50 outstanding leaders push forward along that path and tackle the big questions facing the field.
+The Chief Executive Program is designed as a place to help those outstanding leaders who are pushing forward along that path and tackling the big questions facing the field.